benzookapi/shopify-barebone-app-sample/docs/functioncart.md

 ## Runtime Locations

 - The embedded UI chooses the customer metafield namespace and key.
-- The app server registers the Cart Transform through Admin GraphQL.
+- App Bridge Direct API access registers the Cart Transform through Admin GraphQL without an app-server API route.
 - Shopify executes the Rust/Wasm Function whenever it recalculates the cart.

 ## Registration and Execution